saraarora08/Gem_logistics.Analysis/README.md

 Total and regional freight revenue analysis.

-Top-performing clients by revenue and credit usage.
+Top performing clients by revenue and credit usage.

 Shipment mode performance and delivery reliability.

 Vehicle utilization and ROI insights.

-Monthly and route-level revenue trends
+Monthly and route level revenue trends

 ** Tools Used: